Borrowed Time (Diamond Head album)

-Borrowed Time is the second studio album by British heavy metal band Diamond Head.
-It was recorded in 1981 and released in 1982, reaching Number 24 on the UK Albums Chart.
+Borrowed Time is the second studio album by British heavy metal band Diamond Head, was released in October 1982, through MCA.
+The album was reaching Number 24 on 23 October same year on the UK Albums Chart.

 In a 2008 interview, guitarist Brian Tatler said that this was his favourite period with Diamond Head and that the band "seemed to be getting somewhere after six years of building".

 Background

 This was the band's first major label released after being signed to MCA Records in 1981.
 As this was their first album under a major label, the album was much cleaner and better produced.
 However, some say that MCA was the wrong label for Diamond Head, which is one of the contributions to their downfall.
 Some have also questioned the necessity for "Am I Evil?" and "Lightning to the Nations" to be included on the album, since they had already appeared on the band's debut album, Lightning to the Nations.
-Although the reason for this was that their first album was only meant as a demo with the idea of Borrowed Time being their first official album.
+The reason for this was that their first album was only meant as a demo with the idea of Borrowed Time being their first official album.
 However, things have not quite worked out that way, with the former becoming their most notable work to date.

 Originally, Borrowed Time was only released on CD in Japan, making it a highly collectible item.
 Although on 15 October 2008, it was released by Metal Mind Productions on CD format, with bonus tracks.
 However, this was limited to 2,000 copies.
 The release contains B-sides, such as "Dead Reckoning", which were previously unavailable on CD.
 However, Geffen Records have now issued the album on general release.
 The cover features a lavish Rodney Matthews illustrated gatefold sleeve, based on the album's Elric of Melniboné theme, which was the most expensive sleeve commissioned by MCA at that time.